-Studies professor, his research and teaching reveal how history informs the intersection of
+Bruce Stephenson's research and teaching reveal how history informs the intersection of

-PhD at Emory University.
+Stephenson earned a Masters of City & Regional Planning from The Ohio State University.
+He spent two years with the Pinellas County Planning Department before pursuing a PhD at Emory University.
 Stephenson’s doctoral research unveiled John Nolen’s previously undocumented 1923 plan for St. Petersburg, Florida’s first comprehensive city plan.
-Nolen's timeless blueprint is the focus of Stephenson's first book, Visions of Eden (Ohio State Press).
+Nolen's timeless blueprint is the focus of Stephenson's first book, Visions of Eden.

 for Seaside, Florida, the prototype New Urbanist community.
 In 1990 Stephenson presented his